Guide to Columbia, SC’s Main Street District

 The district is home to the taller “skyscraper” buildings that you see in Columbia’s skyline.
 These are home to banks, law firms, other professional offices, hotels and residential buildings.

-Restaurants on and near Main Street
+Restaurants On And Near Main Street

 Casual Restaurants in Columbia SC’s Main Street District

 Market on Main: Market on Main is such a cool space that serves so many purposes.
 Ranging from grabbing quick premade bites from their market grocery to a gourmet dinner of Wagyu Flank Steak they have it covered.
-It’s also a great spot for a weekend brunch in Columbia.
-Their outdoor seating is amazing with live music most Thursdays through Sundays.

 Good Life Cafe: One of the best vegan restaurants in Columbia, Good Life Cafe has a menu packed with fresh and healthy options.
-It’s good for lunch and a great spot to grab a coffee.
-Their outdoor sidewalk seating makes you feel like you are eating at a cafe in a big city.

 East Bay Deli: With several locations around the state (and its original location in Charleston), East Bay Deli has become a mainstay in the Columbia deli scene.
 They have a huge menu boasting over 20 specialty deli sandwiches, soups, salads, spuds and hotdogs.
 And if you’re hungry early, they offer breakfast sandwiches beginning at 8 am!

 Sound Bites Eatery: Sound Bites Eatery is another great sandwich shop offering hot and cold sandwiches, salads and fresh breakfast items.
 They have a number of vegetarian and vegan options on their menu as well.
 It’s one of our favorite restaurants for lunch in downtown Columbia.
-It’s actually not on Main Street but is super close!
+It’s not on Main Street but it’s super close!

 Sandwich Depot: A popular lunch spot on Taylor Street, Sandwich Depot offers a large array of sandwiches, wraps and quesadillas for breakfast and lunch.

-Main Street District Bars
+Bars On Main Street

 Lula Drake Wine Parlor: If you are looking for a sophisticated bar to spend the evening, look no further than this refined upscale wine bar.
 Lula Drake has an extensive wine list and charcuterie boards made to pair.
 If you are not a wine drinker or have a non-wine drinker in your party, they also have several beers available on tap.
+It’s a great spot for a date night.

-Bourbon: Bourbon is an upscale whiskey bar and Louisina-style restaurant.
+Bourbon: Bourbon is an upscale whiskey bar and Louisiana-style restaurant.
 Not only do they have great cocktails and great food but they also have a great vibe — there is always a ton of energy in the building.
 The interior is beautifully decorated making you feel like you are in an old New Orleans bar.

 Hendrix Rooftop Bar: One of Columbia’s few rooftop establishments, Hendrix Rooftop Bar is a popular spot for happy hour and evenings when the weather is nice.
 They have great cocktails and a daily selection of small plates available at the rooftop bar.
 The rooftop is also a great spot to have a drink before dining in their restaurant downstairs.